jupyterlab/extension-examples/README.md

 ## Install a Published Extension

-Once your extension is published (not part of these explanations), you can install it without source compilation.
+Once your extension is published (outside of this scope), you can install it with the following command:

 ```bash
 jupyter labextension install <published_extension>